 I made sure that the area was safe from other vehicles turning into the parking area, harnessed Tess and Gracie, and proceeded to help them get down out of the truck.
 In less than 10 seconds, the quiet pond I had been photographing became boisterous with honking.
 I looked over my shoulder to see 15 Canadian Geese swimming as fast as they could towards Tess & Gracie.
 Neither dog had barked at the geese or attempted to take chase after the geese, but the geese were bent on getting to them.

-Tess & Gracie ran to the back side of the parking lot, away form the waters edge, not even noticing the noise or the geese.
+Tess and Gracie ran to the backside of the parking lot, away from the waters edge, not even noticing the noise or the geese.
 They were determined on doing their business and following a scent that fascinated them.
 The geese began to quiet down and move away from the shore when they saw the dogs go farther away from the water.
 I started to wonder why we were the recipients of all that commotion from the gaggle of geese.
 The dogs did not approach in an aggressive manner nor did they leap from the truck barking their fool heads off.
 The geese were fine while I was on the shore taking photographs, so what was it?
 Then it struck me, it was spring.

 Should towns and cities use trained hunting dogs to haze geese out of public parks and ponds?

 In spring, we may be beginning to shake our bones awake and start to adventure out, but these birds are finishing their migration.
 They are searching streams, lakes and ponds for a nice little island of mud and reeds on which to build the nest.
 Geese prefer to graze, so they swim the stream, lake or pond making sure that there is enough local food to feed the family.
 The gander (male goose) will protect his goose (female goose) from any harm, protect and defend their new home for the upcoming season.